cdsilva-g/alx-system_engineering-devops/0x00-shell_basics/README.md

 9-firstdirdeletio: deleting a directory
 10-back: move from current directory to previous directory 11-back : list al files including the ones in boot
+12-file_type: script prints the type of file named.